Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

 If there’s any danger of serious spray drift, cover your customer’s plants with a lightweight sheet, ensuring that the plants remain undamaged by the covering.

-Always spray all plants and lawns in the vincinity of the treatment area, or likely to receive spray drift, with copious quantities of fresh water immediately before and immediately after application of Benz biocides.
+Always spray all plants and lawns in the vincinity of the treatment area, or likely to receive spray drift, with copious quantities of fresh water immediately before and immediately after applying a softwash treatment.

 Pre-drenching plant life helps dilute any biocide that may reach the leaves and soil.
-And post-spraying also washes any spray drift from the leaves and further dilutes any that reached the soil.
+And post-drenching washes any spray drift from the leaves and further dilutes any that reached the soil.

 We've found it to be the simplest, least time-consuming and most inexpensive way of protecting your customer's plants.

-We have found absolutely no need to post-treat your customer's plants with any other product such as a liquid fertiliser (which could be the wrong type of nutrition for your customer's particular plants and therefore could be harmful to them).
+We've found absolutely no need to post-treat your customer's plants with any other product such as a liquid fertiliser (which in any case could be the wrong type of nutrition for your customer's particular plants and therefore could be harmful to them).

 Choose an area of hard standing to set up your application equipment.
-If at all possible do not set up your equipment on unprotected grass.
-If grass is the only viable option, cover it with a strong tarpaulin first.
+If at all possible do not set up your equipment on your customer's grass.
+If the grass is the only viable option, cover it with a strong tarpaulin first.

 Remove the worst of moss, lichen and liverworts with Benz Roof Moss Scrapers.
 It’s especially important to remove as much moss as possible from low-pitched roofs situated in sheltered or shady locations.